 If you have a company in the Netherlands and you invest in energy-efficient technologies or assets, you may be eligible for the Energy Investment Allowance (Energie-investeringsaftrek, EIA).
 You can then offset your investments against your personal or corporate income tax.
-You can claim the allowance in respect of all assets included in the annual Energy and environmental investment list (Milieulijst) (in Dutch) of the Netherlands Enterprise Agency (RVO).
-Annually you can submit a proposal for business resources that are not currently on this list.
+You can claim the allowance for all assets included in the annual Energy and environmental investment list (Milieulijst, in Dutch) compiled by the Netherlands Enterprise Agency (RVO.nl).
+Annually you can submit a proposal for business resources that are not included on this list.

-RVO has made brochures (in Dutch) for the industry, agriculture and horticulture, transport, ICT, catering and recreation sectors, supermarkets and business premises.
-In the brochure you can see for each sector which energy techniques the EIA applies to.
+RVO.nl has published brochures (in Dutch) for the industrial, agricultural and horticultural, transport, ICT, catering and recreational sectors, supermarkets and business premises.
+The brochures list which energy technologies are eligible for the Energy Investment Allowance according to sector.

 When do you qualify?

 - Your company is liable for tax and established in the Netherlands.

 - The minimum amount of your investment is €2,500.

 - You hold the required licences.
 The licences required depend on your investment.

 - The asset is not yet in general use in the Netherlands.